-Applicants who have already received a bachelor's degree from an accredited program may have the General Education Requirements for the Bachelor of Science degree waived as long as they have completed the following minimum requirements: English Composition (6 hours), Science and Math (8 hours with a minimum of two subject areas), Social Science (8 hours with a minimum of two subject areas), and Humanities (8 hours with a minimum of two subject areas).
+Applicants who have already received a bachelor's degree from an accredited program may have the General Education Requirements for the Bachelor of Science degree waived as long as they have completed the following minimum requirements: communication arts (6 hours), math and science (6 hours), social sciences (6 hours), and humanities (6 hours).
 Any of these minimum requirements that have not been met can be completed at GLCC.
 General Electives will also be waived for applicants who are approved.
 Approved applicants must complete all of the requirements for the Bible/Theology Major and their selected major.